Bira/octopus-carnival/_drafts/lphr-scene-02.md

 ## Our Opposition

 Urist is getting 5 CCG thugs as opposition.
 They're pretty weak individually but so is Rexus and there's a lot of them.
-That's per The Path, and it's fixed.
+That's the same situation as in the book.
 I'm rolling to see which of the remaining entries on the Characters list faces each of the other groups.

 (roll roll)